sosaucily/openure/README.md

 -------------------------
 If you see "openure_key is not defined" then go back to setup step 2.

+For now, it seems like the Openure Extension Options window needs to remain open :(  Working on it...

 Example
 -------------------------
 You can change the model and call view.render(), or see the state of a view.